tapyu/generic-prog-lang-lessons/README.md

-This branch refers general approaches to search (traverse) linked arrays.
+This branch refers to general approaches to linked arrays, whether they are sorted or not.
+They include:
+- Array element search (traverse)
+- Subarray search
+- Cycle detection
+- Merge arrays
+- Sort array

 ## Two pointers